Hoary fox

-The hoary fox or hoary zorro (Lycalopex vetulus), also known as raposinha-do-campo in Brazil (Portuguese for "little meadow fox"), is a species of zorro or "false" fox endemic to Brazil.
+The hoary fox or hoary zorro (Lycalopex vetulus), also known as raposinha-do-campo in Brazil (Portuguese for "little fox of the meadow"), is a species of zorro or "false" fox endemic to Brazil.
 Unlike many other foxes, it feeds primarily on small invertebrates such as insects.

 Description

 The hoary fox has a short muzzle, small teeth, a short coat, and slender limbs.
 The upper part of the body is grey, and the underside of the body is cream or fawn.
 The tail is black on the tip with a marked dark stripe along the upper surface, which in male animals may extend all the way along the back to the nape of the neck.
 The ears and outside part of the legs are reddish or tawny, and the lower jaw is black.
 Some melanistic individuals have also been reported.

 It is small for a fox, weighing only 3 to 4 kg, with a head and body length of 58 to 72 cm, and a tail 25 to 36 cm.
 Together with its slender form, the small size of the hoary fox makes it an agile and fast-running animal, while its relatively weak teeth adapt it to feeding on invertebrates, rather than larger prey.